theMackabu/playground/db/README.md

 ## Architecture

-FAST is built with a modular architecture:
+Kade is built with a modular architecture:

-- `fast`: Main crate containing the client and server binaries
+- `kade`: Main crate containing the client and server binaries
-- `fast-proto`: Protocol implementation and client libraries
+- `kade-proto`: Protocol implementation and client libraries
-- `fast-server`: Server implementation
+- `kade-server`: Server implementation

 The server uses Tokio for async I/O and supports graceful shutdown with state preservation.